 even in time of peace would send a thrill of terror to the heart of those unaccustomed to the sight; but when . . . they were daily in search of some poor white emigrant that might fall victim to their scalping knife, then the sight was terrible indeed.Those realities make the post-war evangelistic work of Samuel Boyd, Elizabeth's father, that much more impressive.
 Sometime after the war ended in 1814, at least some of the white people living along the frontier realized that they had failed to reach out to the Indians.
-With their former allies, the British, no longer in the U.S., the Indians likely felt a need to establish better relations with Americans.
-As more of the natives began to learn English, a new opportunity emerged.
+The Indians, with their former allies, the British, no longer in the U.S., likely understood their need to establish better relations with Americans.
+A new opportunity emerged.
 At that point, "many of the early pioneer preachers of Indiana went and labored among them and were successful in implanting Bible truths in their minds and hearts."

 Among these missionaries was Samuel Boyd.
 In fact, Boyd established "a number of preaching places among the Indians."
 His favorite place was an Indian village called Strawtown, near present-day Alexandria, Indiana.
 There the Indians "greeted him with warm hearts and listened while he tried to expound to them the way of life."

 These were Indians of the Delaware tribe, known to themselves as Lenape or Lenni Lenape.
 For countless generations, their ancestors had lived on the American east coast, along the Delaware River and the lower part of the Hudson River.
 But like so many other tribal groups, their encounters with Euro-Americans had forced them westward.
 The Unami Delaware, a subgroup set off by a distinctive homeland and dialect, lived in Indiana from roughly 1800 to 1820.